-2. In the "Save/Zip project as" dialog box, specify a project name in the File name field.
-In Figure 4-1 we chose the name mynewproj.

-- 3. In the Save as type field, choose Zipped Project Files (.zwt). - 4.
+- 2. In the "Save/Zip project as" dialog box, specify a project name in the File name field.
+In Figure 4-1 we chose the name mynewproj. - 3.
+In the Save as type field, choose Zipped Project Files (\.zwt). - 4.
 In the Zip Options area, select which additional files you want to include in the zwt file.
 Other than increasing the file size of the zwt, it doesn't hurt to check any or all of these options.

-Description If you created your own user-defined functions or function blocks, you must select this to preserve them.
-This includes firmware libraries, such as ACCOL3.FWL in your zwt.
-This includes pagelayout information for printing your project, as well as graphical elements used in certain 1131 languages.
+Zip Option Description Zip User-Libraries If you created your own user-defined functions or function blocks, you must select this to preserve them.
+Zip Frontend-Code If you selected Zip User-Libraries you should also select this option to include compiled code for libraries in your zip file.
+Otherwise, you need to re-compile your user libraries with the project when you unzip the zwt.
+Zip FW-Libraries This includes firmware libraries, such as ACCOL3.FWL in your zwt.
+Zip Pagelayouts This includes pagelayout information for printing your project, as well as graphical elements used in certain 1131 languages.

 - 5. Click Zip and a progress bar displays the percent complete of the zipping process. - 6.
 When the zip process completes, you'll see a message box reporting successful completion.
+Click OK.

-Click OK. - 7.
-Copy the resulting zwt file to backup media (CD-ROM, thumb drive, etc.) If you ever need to restore the project, just open the zwt file in ControlWave Designer, load libraries as needed, then compile the project and download it into the ControlWave.
+7. Copy the resulting zwt file to backup media (CD-ROM, thumb drive, etc.) If you ever need to restore the project, just open the zwt file in ControlWave Designer, load libraries as needed, then compile the project and download it into the ControlWave.

-4.4.2 Saving Flash Configuration Parameters (.FCP)
+4.4.2 Saving Flash Configuration Parameters (\.FCP)

-You must establish communications with the ControlWave GFC using NetView, LocalView, or TechView before you can run the Flash Configuration utility.
+You must establish communications with the ControlWave GFC Plus using NetView, LocalView, or TechView before you can run the Flash Configuration utility.